scala/docs.scala-lang/_overviews/toolkit/introduction.md

 ## What is the Scala Toolkit?

 The Scala Toolkit is a set of libraries designed to make common programming tasks simpler and more efficient.
-Whether you're working on a script or an application, the Toolkit provides a wide range of tools to help you get the job done.

-These tutorials show you how to use the libraries in the Toolkit to do ordinary programming tasks such as working with files, processes, HTTP requests, JSON, and unit tests.
+It includes such functionalities as working with files and processes, parsing JSON, sending HTTP requests and unit-testing.

-The Scala Toolkit adapts to your environment: it is available in Scala 2 and Scala 3 and it is cross-platform.
+Whether you're working on a script or an application, the Toolkit adapts to your environment, allowing you to write code in Scala 2 or Scala 3 that run seamlessly in the different platforms: the JVM, Scala.js and Scala Native.
-Using the Toolkit you can run on the JVM, you can compile to JavaScript to run in the browser, or you can package native binaries that start up immediately.

-Overall, the Scala Toolkit is an essential resource for any developer looking to simplify their coding tasks.
+You can use this versatile tool in a wide range of applications, including but not limited to:
+- backend scripts that run on JVM, to scrape a website, to collect and transform data, or to fetch and process some files,
+- frontend scripts that run on the browser and power your websites,
+- command-line tools, packaged as native binaries, that start up immediately on all of the most commonly used operating systems.

-In this series of tutorials, you'll find many short code examples, to help you get started quickly and be more productive with Scala.
+This series of tutorials focuses on short code examples, to help you get started quickly and be more productive.
+Overall, it is an essential resource for any Scala developer looking to simplify their daily programming tasks.

 ## How to run the code?